faikay/Gemma-SAE-Emoji-Steering/README.md

 - These selected latents seem to empirically overlap with the concept "emoji", as they push the model to generate emoji tokens.
 - The UI calls `/generate` to get multiple samples with and without steering for quick qualitative comparison.

-## Notes and Tips
+## Note
-- Model load can be heavy; first run will download weights.
 - Steering strength is controlled in `app.py` via `steering_coefficient` and the chosen `latent_idx` list.
-Tweak to taste.
-- Apple Silicon: the code uses `mps` if available.
-For CUDA, ensure the correct PyTorch build is installed.
-- If you only want to try the UI without the notebook, you can ignore `SAE.ipynb` and the PNGs.
+Higher vals will ensure emojis will be generated, at the cost of less legible sentences.

 ## Acknowledgements
 - Built on top of `sae_lens` and `transformer-lens`.